Noah’s Favorite Challah Bread

 Christmas Stollen

 German Stollen, also called “Christstollen” has been around for nearly 700 years and is considered one of the most famous Christmas treats.
-Sweet breads and cakes flavored with candied fruits and nuts are perhaps the hallmark of the Christmas baking season in many counties around of the world.
-Examples of this include; fruitcakes which is traditional […]
+Sweet bread and cakes flavored with candied fruits and nuts are perhaps the hallmarks of the Christmas baking season in many countries around the world.
+Examples of this include; fruitcakes which are traditional […]

 Norwegian Multi-Seed Crispy Bread

-There are several things that I loved about Denmark; the people, the casual lifestyle, the beautiful architecture and of course the food.
+There are several things that I love about Denmark; the people, the casual lifestyle, the beautiful architecture, and of course the food.
 Copenhagen itself was a city I had heard so much about and it undoubtedly did not disappoint.
-For one week, a couple years ago, my family and I immersed ourselves in all that […]
+For one week, a couple of years ago, my family and I immersed ourselves in all […]

 Hot Cross Buns

 I’m Jewish, but I was born Christian.
 I’ve blogged about this before.
-The short story is, I converted years ago when I got married.
-Growing up, my family was not really religious at all, but we celebrated the major Christian holidays, mainly through food, family time and gifting.
+The short story is, that I converted years ago when I got married.
+Growing up, my family was not religious at all, but we celebrated the major Christian holidays, mainly through food, family time, and gifting.
 Easter was a favorite.
 I loved glazed […]

 Dutch Oven Bread